RichardOtter/RichardOtter.github.io/data_entry/DNA_match.md

 (This odd procedure is required due to how the Ancestry match page is coded.
 The pop up must be displayed at least once to make certain data available.)

-* Open the DNA match window and click the ➕ symbol to start crating a new entry.
+* In RM, open the DNA match window and click the ➕ symbol to start creating a new entry.

 * In the browser, select the first tab.\
 Click most anywhere in the window to dismiss the displayed pop-up window.

-* Click the "1" postion autotype in the ORA browser floating window (control panel).\
+* Click the "1" postion autotype in the ORA floating control panel window.\
 ORA will start by looking at the match web page.\
 If the matchee has a linked online tree, then ORA will finish doing the full entry without user intervention.